elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 <iframe src="https://docs.google.com/presentation/d/1FnBrgXXmSBMSVXlVohaGQeETwO2FR2lX/preview" width="640" height="360" allow="autoplay"></iframe>

-The full presentation can be downloaded as a pdf by clicking [here](https://docs.google.com/presentation/d/1FnBrgXXmSBMSVXlVohaGQeETwO2FR2lX/export?format=pdf).
+The full presentation can be <a href="https://docs.google.com/presentation/d/1FnBrgXXmSBMSVXlVohaGQeETwO2FR2lX/view" target="_blank">viewed in Google slides</a> or <a href="https://docs.google.com/presentation/d/1FnBrgXXmSBMSVXlVohaGQeETwO2FR2lX/copy" target="_blank">copied for reuse</a> under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ## 6.2 Why FAIR video materials matter
 Video is one of the most powerful ways to enhance learning, but only if it can be found, accessed, reused, and understood by others.